-One way to start the process of getting the social proof required to succeed at Couchsurfing is to attend meet-ups and local events.
-After all, Couchsurfng is more than just staying with people.
-It’s about being part of a community.
-Each city has lots of activities, groups, and events that you can attend, even if you aren’t staying with someone.
+Each city — including your own — will likely lots of regular activities, groups, and events that you can attend.
 Meet people — whether as a local or a traveler — and get to know them.
 Go places.
 Hang out.
 Get reviews from people.
 Not all your reviews need to come from people who have stayed with you!

-One way to earn reviews is to host people first.
+Another way to earn reviews (as well as give back to the community) is to host people.
 Being a host isn’t always about having people stay with you either.
 Sometimes it’s just being a tour guide.
-I’ve had amazing hosts who just showed me their town — from the girl in the Ukraine who brought me to a university party, to the guy in Oxford who took me rowing, to the friends in Munich who took me an amazing rock concert.
+I’ve had amazing hosts who just showed me their town — from the girl in Ukraine who brought me to a university party, to the guy in Oxford who took me rowing, to the friends in Munich who took me an amazing rock concert.

-So, if you don’t want to have people in your home, offer to take people out and show them around your city.
-If people have spent time with you — even if they haven’t stayed at your place — you’ll increase the likelihood people will consent to have you at their house!
+If you don’t have space to host, offer to take people out and show them around your city.
+If people have spent time with you — even if they haven’t stayed at your place — you’ll still earn reviews, make new friends, and increase your chances of being hosted down the road!

-Write a personalized email about why you want to stay with someone.
-Talk about what you liked about their profile, why you would be a good fit, your habits, what you want to get out of it, and even what you can offer the host.
+When sending out requests for a host, make your request personal.
+Don’t just write one or two sentences, communicate what you liked about their profile, why you would be a good fit, your habits and hobbies, what you want to get out of it, and what you can offer the host.
 Be interesting and be personal.